skyfloogle/vip-timing/index.md

 as there are various quirks that would make the main section harder to read if included.

-Within each strip, the Virtual Boy renders each of the 32 worlds in sequence, until an `END` world is encountered (or the 32nd world is rendered).
-Identifying the `END` world and aborting takes 308 clock cycles, which does not occur when all 32 worlds are present.
+Within each strip, the Virtual Boy renders each of the 32 worlds in sequence, until an `END` world is encountered (or the 32nd world is rendered). `END` worlds cost 308 clock cycles in total, a cost not incurred when all 32 worlds are present.

 Dummy worlds simply cost 561 cycles.